surniaulula/wpsso/readme.txt

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This plugin makes getting sites structured data ready extremely easy, and it works flawlessly without any issues.
 It shows messages on the top bar every step of the way to alert you of any issues until everything is set up correctly.
 It made all my ecommerce products pass Google's validation tests.
 Great work." - [marguy1](https://wordpress.org/support/topic/excellent-plugin-6825/)

-&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This plugin has been a lifesaver in terms of making our images and links and descriptions look beautiful everywhere we post them!
-It’s so easy to use and the preview functions are incredibly helpful." - [lotusblooms](https://wordpress.org/support/topic/love-this-plugin-789/)

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "What a fantastic plugin.
 If you want to fix all the errors in search console for structured data, this is the plugin to use.
 Love it." - [goviral](https://wordpress.org/support/topic/makes-schema-so-easy/)

 &#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This plugin saves me so much time, and it has really lifted my SERP rankings.
 Most of my keywords I now rank 1-3 position.
 I also noticed after about a week that my impressions have gone up at least 75%.
 I upgraded to the pro version which gave me even more options." - [playnstocks](https://wordpress.org/support/topic/excellent-plugin-and-support-200/)